access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 #### Nova

-	- Checks:
 To check the nova status, source the Admin openrc file or [app credential](https://docs.openstack.org/keystone/yoga/user/application_credentials.html) and run:
 ```
 openstack compute service list
 ```

 This will list all nova services and show if any are down or not running.
 A "XXX" status simply means that service has missed a heartbeat message in rabbitmq to the control node.
-A "down" status means the service has missed enough to be considered off or problematic.
+A "down" status means the service has missed enoughheartbeats to be considered off or problematic.
-	- What Nova errors look like

 Nova errors will generally be the case where you are getting "No valid hosts available", when there should be hosts available.
-	- How to Fix
 This will simply be the case where we see a dead service on some/all nodes.
 Running through the checks will show any/all down nodes.
 OpenStack won't deploy new VMs to nova-compute services that are down.
 Attempting a restart should bring the services back online or show some errors in the logs about what is causing the nova-compute service to go down.
-	- How to take down nodes for maintenance

 Eventually, you will have to take some compute nodes offline for maintenance in some capacity.
 The first thing you want to do, is set those nova-computes to disabled:
 ``` bash
 openstack compute service set --disable --disable-reason maintenance <node hostname> nova-compute
 ```